Solitary Bee Viewing House

 £54.99

-This NEW Solitary Bee Viewing House allows you to see what goes on inside it due to Perspex viewing windows.
+This Solitary Bee Viewing House allows you to see what goes on inside it due to Perspex viewing windows.
 Just like a traditional solitary bee house it is full of places for solitary bees to nest, which have been cut into both side of the door, however, unlike other houses, these have been covered in Perspex, so once you open the front of the house (like a book), you can see exactly what is happening.
 Designed to attract non-swarming solitary bees like Mason Bees, Leafcutter Bees and other solitary bees, these friendly bees are safe around children and pets and almost never sting, so they are safe and easy to study.
-Dimensions – H 41.5cm x W 29cm x D 6cm (47cm wide when opened up).
+Dimensions – H 34.5cm (at highest point) x W 23cm (at the widest point) x D 6cm (39 cm wide when opened up).

 Full Description